YaldaAmini/DS_Project_group54/EDA_v05_gpage.md

 The Final step of our EDA consisted into looking at boxplots of each feature grouped by genre.
 The purpose of this was to also see if some variables stand out as being useful for prediction.
-The results of this analysis are shown in appendix 3.
 From this analysis we discovered that a few informative variables are Speechness, Danceability, Log of instrumentalness, Artist followers, and Artist popularity: